yaskael/steamreviewpoc/README.md

 Review Maker

 A simple WYSIWYG (What You See Is What You Get) editor built for generating Steam-style reviews with rich formatting options.
-It supports headings, bold, italic, underline, strikethrough, blockquotes, lists, horizontal rules, spoiler tags—and, in this environment, [table] syntax is recognized for displaying tables.
+It supports headings, bold, italic, underline, strikethrough, blockquotes, lists, horizontal rules, spoiler tags—and, tables.

-	Important: By default, official Steam comment/review sections do not support [table] tags.
-If you have confirmed your environment supports them (via mods, special forums, or custom parsing), tables will render as intended.
-Otherwise, [table], [tr], [td], and [th] tags may appear as literal text in a standard Steam review.

 Features
 	•	Live Editing: Type and style text in real-time within a contenteditable div.